Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

 This sample shows how to build a .NET Core MVC Web app that uses OpenID Connect to sign in users from multi-tenants.
 Users can use a work and school accounts from any company or organization that has integrated with Azure Active Directory.
 It leverages the ASP.NET Core OpenID Connect middleware.

 ![Sign in with Azure AD](ReadmeFiles/sign-in.png)

-> This is the second chapter of the first phase of this ASP.NET Core Web App tutorial.
-Once you understand how to sign-in users in an ASP.NET Core Web App with Open Id Connect, you can learn how to enable your [Web App to call a Web API on behalf of the signed-in user](../../2-WebApp-graph-user) in a later chapter.
-> You can also sign-in users in your own Azure Active Directory organizations, and even with Microsoft personal accounts or social identities.
-For more details the parent directory's [Readme.md](../README.md)

 ## How to run this sample